 Hedge funds, pension funds, multinational banks, and other major financial corporations purchase life settlements.
 Even Warren Buffett invests in life settlements.
 And life settlement investments are poised for big growth in the coming years.
 According to a 2018 study by the investment management firm Conning, $200 billion in life insurance is set to be surrendered or lapse every year until 2027.

-Life Settlement Facts and FAQs
+Life Settlements – Facts and FAQs

-What is a Life Settlement, anyway?
+What are Life Settlements, anyway?

 Just like a real estate deed or a mortgage contract are assets that can be sold, so life insurance contracts are also salable assets.
 SEC.gov gives this basic definition of life settlements: